-Those respondents in transport & travel, utilities, finance, insurance and housing are most likely to be using SMS.
+Those respondents in transport & travel, utilities and outsourcing sectors are most likely to be using SMS.

-Even where current SMS use is low, such as in manufacturing and retail, there is interest being shown in implementing this solution.
+Even where current SMS use is low, such as in services, there is interest being shown in implementing this solution.

-Figure 140: Use of SMS for customer service, by vertical market
+Figure 138: Use of SMS for customer service, by vertical market